Webinar on Version 2 of the ASEAN Taxonomy for Sustainable Finance

 Special Remarks

-Senior Director-Designate Finance Sector Office Asian Development Bank (ADB)
+Finance Sector Office of the Asian Development Bank (ADB)

 Eugene Wong